Waziup/learning-center-content/content/en/programs/New_Intel_Irris_program/units/3_Prototype_building/index.md

 [Intel-Irris Solution](http://lab.staging.waziup.io/solutions/waziup/intel-irris) will guide you through this unit.

-Collect all the required hardware and software, then with the knolwldge you gained from the courses of previous unit, follow the process build the device successfully.
+<alert type='success'><b>Task :</b> Collect all the required hardware and software, then with the knolwldge you gained from the courses of previous unit, follow the process and build the device successfully.</alert>

 After completing this unit and building the device, it will look like the following image.